Tai Chi for Seniors: Improve Your Physical and Mental Health With This Gentle Form of Exercise

 1. Lower risk of falling

-Practicing tai chi can reduce your risk of falls by up to 50 percent.2 Why is it so effective at fall prevention?
+According to an article in the Journal of the American Geriatrics Society, practicing tai chi can reduce your risk of falls by up to 50 percent.
+Why is it so effective at fall prevention?
 Several factors are involved.
 Not only does the activity help with core stability, which can improve your balance, but it also improves proprioception (i.e., your awareness of where your body is in space).

 It can also prevent falls by boosting your confidence.
 That's because feeling uncertain on your feet is one of the biggest risk factors for falls.
-Researchers have noted that seniors who practice tai chi feel more confident in their daily movements, making them less likely to fall.3
+Researchers in the Journal of Aging Research have noted that seniors who practice tai chi feel more confident in their daily movements, making them less likely to fall.

 2. Relief from arthritis and various types of pain

 Multiple studies have proven that tai chi is a good exercise for seniors with arthritis.
-In fact, one study found that it is just as effective as physical therapy in treating osteoarthritis in the knee.4 (Of course, an ideal treatment plan would combine both.)
+In fact, one study in the Annals of Internal Medicine found that it is just as effective as physical therapy in treating osteoarthritis in the knee.
+(Of course, an ideal treatment plan would combine both.)

-Tai chi exercises are good for arthritis and joint pain because the movements help joints retain their range of motion, so they don't stiffen further.5 (Many other forms of exercise cause too much pain for a person with arthritis.)
+A study in the Journal of Rheumatology showed that tai chi exercises are good for arthritis and joint pain because the movements help joints retain their range of motion, so they don't stiffen further.
+(Many other forms of exercise cause too much pain for a person with arthritis.)
 Because the exercise is low impact and gentle, its beneficial movements don't cause unnecessary pain.

-The movements have also been proven to be effective for treating joint pain from osteoporosis and fibromyalgia.6,7 As well, tai chi is good for a bad back because it can restore mobility to the spine without jarring movements.
+The movements may also be effective for treating pain from osteoporosis and fibromyalgia.
+As well, tai chi is good for a bad back because it can restore mobility to the spine without jarring movements.
 Similarly, it can help with sciatica by increasing hamstring flexibility and improving your core strength.

 3. Weight loss

 Because of its slow movements, tai chi might not seem like an ideal exercise for senior weight loss.
-But at least one study has found that it can help you lose weight.8
+But a study in Evidence-Based Complementary and Alternative Medicine has found that it can help you lose weight.

 Here are some of the factors that might be at play: Developing greater mindfulness helps practitioners get in touch with their bodies' hunger cues.
 And the activity offers a way to deal with stress that doesn't involve turning to comfort food or alcohol.
-Plus, you may be surprised to learn that you burn about 270 calories an hour doing tai chi, on average (based on a 150-pound person).
-That's more than brisk walking or power yoga.9
+Plus, according to MyFitnessPal, you burn about 270 calories an hour doing tai chi, on average (based on a 150-pound person).
+That's more than brisk walking or power yoga.

 4. Improved cardiovascular health

 Although it may not appear to be a very intense form of aerobic exercise, this martial art can improve your cardiovascular system.
-With its focus on relaxation, tai chi is good for high blood pressure.10 It has also been proven to:
+A study in the Journal of Alternative and Complementary Medicine showed that, with its focus on relaxation, tai chi is good for high blood pressure.
+It has also been proven to:

-- Improve the overall quality of life for people with heart failure11
+- Improve the overall quality of life for people with heart failure

-- Provide a safe form of exercise for heart attack survivors12
+- Provide a safe form of exercise for heart attack survivors

 5. Better sleep

 For seniors who struggle with insomnia, this exercise can be a drug-free solution.
 That's important because many drugs used to treat sleep problems can make older adults groggy and more likely to experience a fall.
-One study found that seniors who practiced Tai Chi Chih (a modified form of the activity) experienced more improvements in their sleep habits than seniors who took classes on good sleep hygiene.14
+A study in Sleep found that seniors who practiced Tai Chi Chih (a modified form of the activity) experienced more improvements in their sleep habits than seniors who took classes on good sleep hygiene.

 6. Enhanced posture